statuc30721/docker_image_management/README.md

 This script just informs you if you have untagged images.

-[RECOMMANDATION] If the script shows that you have untagged images, look at he
+[RECOMMENDATION] If the script shows that you have untagged images, look at the image and determine if you dont need it.
+If you are running Docker desktop, you can look at the image in detail to determine if you don't need to keep it.

+If you find that you want to keep the image, then you should add a TAG to the image.